GwendalLaurent/pmod_uwb/README.md

 -----

 * doc: documentation of the pmod generated with edocs
-* examples: contains some examples of applications used in the thesis. (the examples are not up to date)
-    * `ack_no_jitter`: This application can perform an exchange of a specified number of a specified size between 2 devices.
-At the end of a run, the *sender* will display the statistics of the exchange
-    * `ack_jitter`: This application will perform the same operation as `ack_no_jitter` but will introduce articifial jitter in the network.
-    * `ack_fast_tx`: This application also perform an exchange of a specified number of frame.
-But here, the same hardcoded frame is sent every time.
-The goal of this application is to test the limit of the driver.
-    * `ss_twr`: This application performs a single-sided two-way ranging between two devices.
-Keep in mind that in the current configuration the results are too unprecise to be used in a RTLS application.
-    * `ds_twr`: This application performs a double-sided two-way ranging between two devices.
-* exploring: notes made during litterature exploration (no use)
+* docs: additional documentation
+* examples: (outdated)
 * measurements: contains the python script used to draw some graphs for the two-way ranging measurements + the csv containing the measurements
 * src: contains the source code of the driver
-* test: contains the unit tests used for the MAC layer
+* test: contains the tests
 * mcd.sh: the bash script I use to deploy the applications on my SD card.
-(Works on Manjaro, not tested for other OS)
+(Only for MacOS)

 Deploy the examples
 -------------------